Vasundhra-Gupta/C-Cpp/cpp.md

     <li>conio.h header file used in C programming language contains functions for console input/output.
 Some of its most commonly used functions are clrscr, getch, getche, kbhit etc</li>

 ### git init -> Working Directory ---> git add -> staging area ---> git commit --> Repo --> git push --> Github

 ```
     git config --global user.name "" user.email ""
     git config --list
     git log (To check details about commit)
     git log --oneline
 ```

 -   Since git has VIM as its default editor, which is not that easy to handle, so set vs code as its default code editor.
     For that, we need to use the command

     ```
         git config --global core.editor "code --wait"
     ```

-    - Example: *When you write **git commit** alone without using message , now instead of vim , it would open in vscode,and wait for ur changes then write commit message in the newly opened file and just close it your commit will be succesfull.*
+    -   Example: _When you write **git commit** alone without using message , now instead of vim , it would open in vscode,and wait for ur changes then write commit message in the newly opened file and just close it your commit will be succesfull._

     -   .gitignore file to avoid some file to stay untracked , just write file name in the .gitignore files.

-- since git doesn't track empty folders so we use *.gitkeep* inside that file to track that folder.
+-   since git doesn't track empty folders so we use _.gitkeep_ inside that file to track that folder.

 ## Behind the Scenes Git

 -   git snapshot is a point in time in history of your code.
 It is not an Image, its just a representation of code at specific point.
 It stores info about the code in key-value database.

 ## 3 Musketeers of git

 -   Commit Object (inside git folder, it references tree object which furthur references blob object.)
-- Contains:
-    - Tree Object
-    - Parent Commit Object
+-   Contains: - Tree Object - Parent Commit Object - Author - Committer - Commit Message
-    - Author
-    - Committer
-    - Commit Message
-*Example : **commit** 927bf32c829f877c664e512ec5737ef23bfcb5eb, **tree** f3eb325a62bb9c055fd09d55dc1401202dafff19, **parent** 241cc11fa403de46a622f970ad13cfacb4d1445c, **author** vasundhra gupta <vasundhragupta962@gmail.com> 1729966866 +0530, **committer** vasundhra gupta <vasundhragupta962@gmail.com> 1729966866 +0530, modify settings, cpp.md and .gitignore*
+    _Example : **commit** 927bf32c829f877c664e512ec5737ef23bfcb5eb, **tree** f3eb325a62bb9c055fd09d55dc1401202dafff19, **parent** 241cc11fa403de46a622f970ad13cfacb4d1445c, **author** vasundhra gupta <vasundhragupta962@gmail.com> 1729966866 +0530, **committer** vasundhra gupta <vasundhragupta962@gmail.com> 1729966866 +0530, modify settings, cpp.md and .gitignore_

 -   Tree Object (When changes/restore are done, then reference of the tree can be changed)
-- contains:
-    - File Mode
-    - File name
-    - File hash
-    - Parent Tree Object
+-   contains: - File Mode - File name - File hash - Parent Tree Object
-*Example : 100644  blob  1dcef2d9f2db74bf13c54f973f40239e00717423    .gitignore*
+    _Example : 100644 blob 1dcef2d9f2db74bf13c54f973f40239e00717423 .gitignore_

 -   Blob Object (actual file/code that it need to save)

 ### Some commands to extract behind the scene Information.

 ```
     1.  git show -s --pretty=raw <commit-hash> (show commit object, commit hash from git log)
     2.  git ls-tree <tree-id>  (tree id from commit object, gone to upper folders and files, till get the blob, otherwise it would say not a tree object. (obvious) 😉)
     3.  git show <blob-id> (blob-id from tree object) **and this shows content of blob by blob-id**
     4.  git cat-file -p <commit-id> (get wtever next, like tree object or content)

     2nd and 4th doing work in similar way, just going to next,
 ```

 Head points to the tip of current branch